 The exemption was implemented Jan.
 1 2017.

 Workforce Development— LD 1373, An Act to Create the Put ME to Work Program was a bi-partisan effort by members of the Maine Legislature to assist the logging industry train the next generation of logging operators that are desperately needed throughout the State.
-This is the funding mechanism that will assist with the implementation of the PLC’s proposed Mechanical Harvesting Operator training program at three of Maine’s Community Colleges.
+This is the funding mechanism that assisted with the implementation of the PLC’s Mechanical Logging Operator training program at three of Maine’s Community Colleges.
 This bill was designed to provide operational funding for the next two years to get this important program off the ground.
 Funding ($1,000,000) and language from this bill was included in the State budget, which was passed by both the House and Senate on Wednesday, June 17th.
 The Governor vetoed the budget, but the Legislature voted to override the veto on June 30th.

 The full Senate Appropriations Committee today approved a provision, authored by Senator Susan Collins, Ranking Member of the Senate Transportation Appropriations Subcommittee, that would permanently allow the heaviest trucks to travel on federal interstates instead of forcing them off the highway and onto Maine’s secondary roads and downtown streets.
 Click here for the full story.